Exiv2/exiv2/contrib/cmake/mingw/ReadMe.txt

-See <exiv2dir>/README.CMAKE for an explanation
+See <exiv2dir>/README-CMAKE and <exiv2dir>/TODO-CMAKE for an explanation